 Diversity and Innovation

 This research has confirmed what other analyses already pointed out: there is a direct link between Diversity and Innovation.
+Of course, it very. much depends on the types of innovation and the outputs produced, but the general feeling is that there is a direct link that ends up in positive financial results.
 Something that Investment Firms have already been looking at.

 Morgan Stanley recently launched a score that assesses the level of gender diversity within a company’s workforce.
 Diversity has been a focus for corporates and investors alike for nearly a decade, with the 30% Club launched in the UK in 2010 and France introducing board gender quotas in 2011.
 More countries have followed, and in many cases, projects like Paradigm for Parity are also acting on this.
 Morgan Stanley concluded that High gender diversity companies had delivered slightly better returns, with lower volatility, compared with their low diversity or sector peers, and they have moderately outperformed on average in the past five years.
 According to the study, companies with more women outperformed less diverse companies “even after controlling for size, yield, profitability and risk”.